TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/protectopencontent-scannerprotect.md

 ### Export Azure Information Protection Scanner logs

-Regardless of whether you're using the unified labeling or classic client, export scanner logs as follows:
+Whether you're using the unified labeling or classic client, export scanner logs as follows:

 1. Navigate to `%localappdata%\Microsoft\MSIP`, for the user that's running the scanner service.
 1. Zip all the contents in the **MSIP** folder.